 Should street food be more your style, over 100 food stalls adorn Marrakech’s plaza in the evening.
 You’ll have countless choices of relatively inexpensive Moroccan food.

-Make sure to try tangia at least once (which is different from the country’s beloved tagine).
+Make sure to try tangia at least once (which is different from Morocco’s beloved tagine).
 This dish contains meat cooked in ceramic pots and flavored with lemon, garlic, and saffron.

 Fes doesn’t have as many upscale sit-down restaurant options as Marrakech, although L’Amandier and Nur Restaurant are notable exceptions.